JMeter Arrivals Thread Group element is specially created for the case where no. of orders to be submitted in an hour; is known.

 For example, 2000 orders are purchased on an e-commerce every day, 1000 movie tickets are booked every hour on a movie ticket booking application, 10 licenses of software are purchased every minute etc.

-In such type of scenarios, more preference is given to the quantity of order irrespective no. of users.
-Apache JMeter adjust the number of threads according to the target arrival rate.
+In such types of scenarios, more preference is given to the quantity of order irrespective no. of users.
+Apache JMeter adjusts the number of threads according to the target arrival rate.
 Now, here it is necessary to understand the arrival rate.

-“Arrivals Rate” word is used for the rate of iteration (order submission).
-If I say 10 licenses are purchased in a minute which signifies that 10 iterations need to be started and completed in 1 minute.
+The “Arrivals Rate” word is used for the rate of iteration (order submission).
+If I say 10 licenses are purchased in a minute it signifies that 10 iterations need to be started and completed in 1 minute.
 Hence the arrival rate will be 10/min.
-If I say 1000 movie tickets booking in an hour (16.6 = ~17/min), then it signifies that around 17 iterations should be started and completed in 1 minute, so arrival rate will be 17.
+If I say 1000 movie tickets booked in an hour (16.6 = ~17/min), then it signifies that around 17 iterations should be started and completed in 1 minute, so the arrival rate will be 17.

 - Click on the link to download Arrivals Thread Group JMeter Plugin

 - Unzip the folder